 Grocery retailers increase their stock of non-grocery items

-In trying to match new modern retailers, traditional grocery retailers such as independent small grocers have increased the stock and range of the non-grocery items they offer.
-This is the result of several factors, notably the increased purchasing power of the average Nigerian as a result of economic growth in recent years, particularly in areas such as banking and telecommunications – a development which has resulted in the growth of the middle class.
-In addition to groceries, grocery retailers also sell items such as clothes and footwear, consumer electronics and appliances, books, toys, personal and home care products, as well as household furniture and furnishings.
+In recent years, Nigeria’s traditional grocery retailers have increased the range of non-grocery items they offer.
+This is the result of several factors, notably the increased purchasing power of some middle-income and high-income Nigerians, particularly those working in buoyant services industries such as banking and telecommunications.
+This is the main reason for the re-emergence of a middle class which demands more than the usual grocery items.
+In addition to groceries, many grocery retailers now also sell items such as apparel and footwear, consumer electronics, consumer appliances, books, toys and games, beauty and personal care products and home care products as well as homewares, furniture and furnishings.

 Discover the latest market trends and uncover sources of future market growth for the Retailing industry in Nigeria with research from Euromonitor's team of in-country analysts.

 Find hidden opportunities in the most current research data available, understand competitive threats with our detailed market analysis, and plan your corporate strategy with our expert qualitative analysis and growth projections.